 Preparing your garden bed

-Garlic needs loose soil well drained soil amended with compost and/or decomposed manure.
-I’ve grown garlic in the ground or raised beds, they do like drainage in case you get many weeks of rain it can increase the chance of fungal problems.
+Garlic needs loose soil well drained soil amended with compost or decomposed manure.
+I’ve grown garlic in the ground or raised beds, they do like drainage in case you get many weeks of rain it can increase the chance of garlic diseases.
+We also add azomite trace minerals to help the garden soil.

 You need to separate garlic cloves from the garlic bulb to plant